Takiji Kobayashi

 Takiji Kobayashi (小林 多喜二, Kobayashi Takiji) was a Japanese writer of proletarian literature.

-He is best known for his short novel Kanikōsen, or Crab Cannery Ship, published in 1929.
+He is best known for his short novel Kani Kōsen, or Crab Cannery Ship, published in 1929.
 It tells the story of the hard life of cannery workers, fishermen and seamen on board a cannery ship and the beginning of their revolt against the company and its managers.

-The young writer died due to violent torture after arrest by the Tokkō police two years later, at the age of 29.
+Kobayashi died due to violent torture after being arrested by the Special Higher Police two years later, at the age of 29.